 It might have been possible to set the cylinder head on by hand.
-The engine hoist was right there and made it so much easier.
-Valves should be adjusted as described in the manual.
+The engine hoist was right there, and made it so much easier.
+Valves should be adjusted cold as described in the manual.
 The valves on this engine are difficult to adjust.
 It is hard to find the right spot to measure clearance between rocker arm and valve stem.
 Last time I adusted them, masking tape on my feeler gauges helped make sure they were going to the same spot each time.

 Carb setup is similar.
 If the carb has been rebuilt, use basic bench settings close to where the screws were when the carb was pulled.
 If this is a new carb, or previous settings are unknown, slightly rich is always better than too lean.
 A fast idle setting is better than slow.
 We are not going to try to get this engine to idle until after it has been run hard a few times.